mmany/openmct-react/README.md

 # openmct-react

-This repo is a demonstration of the possibility of an integration of an OpenMCT instance within a React.js web application.
+This repo is a demonstration of the possibility of an integration of an [OpenMCT](https://github.com/nasa/openmct) instance within a React.js web application.\
-The react application is set up using Vite bundler.
+The react application is set up using Vite bundler and basic styling is done with Tailwind CSS.\
-Tailwind CSS is used for basic styling.
-Express.js is used to set up a simple server for telemetry data, based on the openmct tutorials.
+A simple server is set up with Express.js and websockets for telemetry data, based on the [openmct tutorials](https://github.com/nasa/openmct-tutorial).

 ## Prerequisites
 Make sure that NodeJS and npm package managers are installed.